NicolasCaen/up-bk-slick-slider/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4 =
+This version includes significant improvements to responsive controls, arrow and dot visibility management, and better styling organization.
+Update for better control over your sliders across different screen sizes.

 = 1.3 =
 This version includes improvements to the responsive management of slides, correction of gaps between slides, and dynamic adjustment of heights and object-fit based on screen size.